-- 1 Search for the SolidWorks part file Paper Towel Base.
-How did you find it? - 2 What is the quickest way to bring up the Search window? - 3 How do you open the file from the Search Results window? - 4 How do you start the SolidWorks program? - 5 What is the quickest way to start the SolidWorks program?
+- 1 How do you open the file from Windows Explorer? - 2 How do you start the SolidWorks program? - 3 What is the quickest way to start the SolidWorks program? - 4 How do you copy a part within the SolidWorks program?

-- 1 Shortcuts for collections of frequently used commands: toolbars - 2 Command to create a copy of a file with a new name: File, Save As - 3 One of the areas that a window is divided into: panel - 4 The graphic representation of a part, assembly, or drawing: model - 5 Character that you can use to perform wild card searches: asterisk or \ - 6 Area of the screen that displays the work of a program: window - 7 Icon that you can double-click to start a program: desktop shortcut - 8 Action that quickly displays shortcut menus of frequently used or detailed commands: right-click - 9 Command that updates your file with changes that you have made to it: File, Save - 10 Action that quickly opens a part or program: double-click - 11 The program that helps you create parts, assemblies, and drawings: SolidWorks - 12 Panel of the SolidWorks window that displays a visual representation of your parts, assemblies, and drawings: graphics area - 13 Technique that allows you to find all files and folders that begin or end with a specified set of characters: wild card search
+- 1 Shortcuts for collections of frequently used commands: toolbars - 2 Command to create a copy of a file with a new name: File, Save As - 3 One of the areas that a window is divided into: panel - 4 The graphic representation of a part, assembly, or drawing: model - 5 Area of the screen that displays the work of a program: window - 6 Icon that you can double-click to start a program: desktop shortcut - 7 Action that quickly displays shortcut menus of frequently used or detailed commands: right-click - 8 Command that updates your file with changes that you have made to it: File, Save - 9 Action that quickly opens a part or program: double-click - 10 The program that helps you create parts, assemblies, and drawings: SolidWorks - 11 Panel of the SolidWorks window that displays a visual representation of your parts, assemblies, and drawings: graphics area